SchulzLab/TFML/README.md

 *TFML* is a software GUI that supports integrative analyses of open-chromatin and gene expression data with transcription factor predictions.
 In TFML, we provide workflows for:
 * peak calling from aligned DNAse1 read data using [JAMM] (https://github.com/mahmoudibrahim/JAMM)
-* genome-wide annotation of regions (e.g. open-chromatin peaks ror footprints) using TRAP
+* genome-wide annotation of regions (e.g. open-chromatin peaks or footprints) using TRAP
 * computation of TF-gene scores derived from [TEPIC](https://github.com/SchulzLab/TEPIC) annotations
 * prediction of **key TFs** for a given gene expression data set, which denotes TFs that are regulating many genes and thus capture their expression variability
 * prediction of **discriminatory TFs** for two given gene classes, for example up- and down-regulated genes